Shushanik Kurghinian

-Shushanik Kurghinian (Շուշանիկ Կուրղինյան; née Popoljian; 18 August 1876 – 24 November 1927) was an Armenian writer who became a catalyst in the development of socialist and feminist poetry.
+Shushanik Kurghinian (Շուշանիկ Կուրղինյան; née Popoljian; 18 August 1876 – 24 November 1927) was an Armenian writer who became a catalyst in the development of socialist and feminist poetry in Armenian literature.
 She is described as having "given a voice to the voiceless" and herself saw her role as a poet as "profoundly political".

 Her first poem was published in 1899 in Taraz, and in 1900 her first short story appeared in the journal Aghbyur.
 After founding the first Hunchakian women's political group in Alexandropol, Kurghinian fled to Rostov on Don in order to escape arrests of the tsarist regime.
 Her first volume of poetry, Ringing of the Dawn, was published in 1907, and one of her poems from this volume, "The Eagle's Love," was translated and included in Alice Stone Blackwell's second anthology Armenian Poems: Rendered into English Verse (1917).

 After the Russian Revolution, in 1921 she returned to NEP-era Soviet Armenia where she lived until her death.
 Throughout her lifetime, Kurghinian cultivated significant relationships with famous members of the Armenian artistic and literary worlds of her time, including Vrtanes Papazian, Avetik Isahakian, Hovhannes Toumanian, Hrand Nazariantz and others.

 Biography

 Shushanik Popoljian was born in Alexandropol (present-day Gyumri), Armenia, into a family of artisans.
 The young Shushanik benefited from the expansion of Armenian education to the working-class and attended an all-girls' primary school at a local monastery, before attending the Alexandropol Arghutian Girls' School.
 In 1895, she studied at a Russian gymnasium, which was one of the many schools instituted by Tsar Alexander III to russify the Caucasus and expand the borders of Imperial Russia.
 At her school Kurghinian's literary ambition was known and encouraged by her teachers.

 At age 21, she married Arshak Kurghinian, a member of the socialist underground in the Caucasus.
-In 1903, she moved to Rostov on Don with her two children, while Arshak stayed in Alexandropol.
+In 1903, she escape arrests of the tsarist regime by moving to Rostov on Don with her two children, while Arshak stayed in Alexandropol.
 Experiencing utmost hardship and poverty, Kurghinian immersed herself in the Russian revolutionary milieu and some of her most powerfully charged poetry was written between 1907 and 1909, during the years of her affiliation with Rostov's proletarian underground.

 Arshaluysi ghoghanjner (Ringing of the Dawn), her first book of poetry was published in Nor Nakhijevan in 1907.
-It was a direct response to the failed revolution of 1905 and was published with the assistance of Aleksandr Myasnikyan.
+It was a direct response to the Russian Revolution of 1905 and was published with the assistance of her friend Alexander Miasnikian.
 Kurghinian's second volume was heavily criticized and rejected by tsarist censorship.
 From the late 1910s to the October Revolution, she continued to write and participate in social projects, but her activities were curtailed by fragile health.
-In 1921, the year after the sovietization of Armenia, she moved back to Alexandropol, her native city.
+In 1921, the year after the Sovietization of Armenia, she moved back to Alexandropol, her native city.